djradon/public-notes/blogs.carpe-noctem.2024-09-27-introducing-carpe-noctem.md

 "Playing pretend" with external roles is something that kids start doing by the age of 18 months.
 It emerges spontaneously across cultures, which suggests that role-playing is an intrinsic part of human development.
 It seems to serve the evolutionary functions of developing empathy and social problem-solving skills.

 Simple roleplaying reaches its peak in the preschool years (ages 3-6), when children start to create elaborate, rule-based pretend scenarios.
-From the ages of 7 to 11, they become more focused on rules, logic, and structured activities, leading to a decline in spontaneous pretend play.
+From the ages of 7 to 11, kids become more focused on structured activities.

-After that, imaginative play often becomes internalized or repressed.
-Or it just fades away.
+After that, playing pretend usually becomes internalized or just fades away.

 But for some people, imaginitave play and simple role-playing evolve into creative writing, acting, or organized role-playing games, also known as RPGs.

 ### Tabletop Roleplay Gaming

-Even if you've never tried it, you probably know that classic [[pen and paper ("tabletop") roleplaying|t.roleplaying.pen-and-paper]] involves folks sitting around a table, “inhabiting” a fantasy scenario with characters of their own devising, figuring out what those characters should try to do, and rolling dice to add an element of chance to their imaginary efforts.
+Even if you've never tried it, you probably know what [[pen and paper ("tabletop") roleplaying|t.roleplaying.pen-and-paper]] like classic Dungeons & Dragons involves: folks sitting around a table, “inhabiting” a fantasy scenario with characters of their own devising, figuring out what those characters should try to do, and rolling dice to add an element of chance to their imaginary efforts.
 A facilitator, commonly known as [[the Game Master|t.roleplaying.gm]] (or GM for short) sets the scenes and keeps things moving, while the players keep track of their characters' statuses on pieces of paper known as character sheets.

-Tabletop roleplaying grew out of the combat-based board games of the late 1960s. *Dungeons & Dragons* (1974) is commonly credited as the progenitor, but it seems more accurate to say that one of D&D's co-creators, [[user.dave-arneson]], established the genre with his [[game.blackmoor]] game on April 17, 1971.
-For a great history of its inception, I highly recommend [[user.cecilia-danastasio]] [Dungeons & Deceptions: The First D&D Players Push Back On The Legend Of Gary Gygax](https://kotaku.com/dungeons-deceptions-the-first-d-d-players-push-back-1837516834).
+Tabletop roleplaying grew out of the combat-based board games of the late 1960s. *Dungeons & Dragons* (1974) is commonly credited as the progenitor, but it seems more accurate to say that one of D&D's co-creators, [[user.dave-arneson]], established the genre with his [[game.blackmoor]] game session on April 17, 1971.
+For a great history, I highly recommend [[user.cecilia-danastasio]] [Dungeons & Deceptions: The First D&D Players Push Back On The Legend Of Gary Gygax](https://kotaku.com/dungeons-deceptions-the-first-d-d-players-push-back-1837516834).

 ### CARP

 You can think of computer-assisted roleplay as digital Dungeons & Dragons, but any genre will work.
 Alien space horror, cyberpunk dystopia, and supernatural gothic are some of the more popular flavors.
 But also, and more practically: psychotherapy, job training, and language learning.

-Just like the movies (which are an interesting example of roleplaying in themselves), role-playing games have three phases, which you could call pre-production, production, and post-production.
+Just like the movies (which are an interesting example of roleplaying in themselves), role-playing games have three phases.
+You could call them pre-production, production, and post-production.

 In preparing for a classic tabletop RPG, the GM has to either create an alternate reality with maps, notes, and illustrations; or purchase one ready-made and get familiar with it.
-Meanwhile, the players have to create their characters, one of the most enjoyable parts of the experience.
+Meanwhile, the players have to create their characters, which is often one of the most enjoyable parts of the experience.
 And everyone has to familiarize themselves with the rule system, if there is one.

-Computers can help us create alternate realities, manage characters,concot role-playing scenarios, and document the rules.
+Computers can help us create alternate realities, manage characters,concot role-playing scenarios, and teach the rules.
 That's CARP in pre-production.

-As GMs shepherd the players through scenarios, computers can provide a medium where "in-game" events transpire, provide tools to facilitate the experience, and record things.
+As GMs shepherd the players through scenarios, computers can provide a simulation medium where "in-game" events transpire.
+They can also provide tools to facilitate the experience, and record the happenings.
 That's production.

-And after the fact, computers can help us shape the experience into good stories and package the results for reflection and to share with others.
+After the fact, computers can help us shape the experience into good stories and package the results for reflection and to share with others.

 So half the dream, and maybe it's a [[pipe-dream|ar.atlantic.video-games-are-better-without-stories]], is that you can mix a roleplaying experience with player freedom (i.e., an open-ish world) and the [[principles of good gaming|t.rec.game.principles]], sprinkle in a little CARP, and at least get a decent story out of it.
 And there's certainly the potential for highly elaborate and cinematic stories, if that appeals.
 Taken to the extreme: if you've seen [[Cronenberg's|user.david-cronenberg]] [[video.existenz]], that's where this dream becomes a nightmare.